10 Mar Fiber Optic Cabling vs Cat6: Everything You Need To Know

 This means that a user can run it pretty much anywhere, whenever they please.
 The immunity of light to resistance likewise permits fiber optic cabling to be kept running over great distances.
 Truth be told, it can be run nations apart with no requirement for boosting or cleaning the signal.

-Cat6 has its advantages, most notably over Cat5e cables.
+Ethernet Cat6 networking cabling has its advantages, most notably over Cat5e cables.
 Data exchanges are quick, and your bandwidth allotment is decently efficient.
-While Cat6 may suffice for the time being, fiber optic cabling is best described as the wave of the future.
+While Cat6 cable may suffice for the time being, fiber optic cabling is best described as the wave of the future.
 With the increasing requirement for more wireless devices, fiber optic cabling can make your internet considerably faster than even copper cabling, with data transfers of up to 100 Gbps.

 These high speeds are perfect for watching videos in detailed qualities such as 4k and 8k which are becoming increasingly popular.
 In the event that your company regularly runs into times of high demand for internet, fiber optic cabling can keep you up and running with ease, making it the superior Cat6 when you have a need for speed.